testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   stickySlide: "top 40%"
 }

-In addition to the screenshot `.png` file webtau also captures annotations placement and type:
+In addition to the screenshot `.png` file WebTau also captures annotations placement and annotations types:

 :include-file: admin-ui-filter.json {
   title: "admin-ui-filter.json"